nagajyostna-eate/Weather/readmefile.txt

 Improvements

 Better report generations
-group all Given , when , then , And functions in one java file group all the reusable functional in one java file , so that functions can be reused. if we use Java 8 , string validations will be much easier group all the global variable in common properties eg : Sleep , Url ( so it is easier to change the URl depending of the environment tested ) can test for multiple browsers
+group all Given , when , then , And - functions in seperate java file group all the reusable functional in one java file , so that functions can be reused. if we use Java 8 , string validations will be much easier group all the global variable in common properties eg : Sleep , Url , paths ( so it is easier to change the URl depending of the environment tested ) can test for multiple browsers